Teelin

-Teelin is home to Coláiste Aoidh Mhic Bhricne, an Irish language college which attracts teenagers from across the province of Ulster.
+Teelin is home to Coláiste Aoidh Mhic Bhricne, an Irish-language college, which attracts teenagers from across the province of Ulster.
 The college has been open in its current existence since 1955.

 Teelin was one of the first settlements to appear on maps of Ireland, as it was an important port.

-The folklorist Seán Ó hEochaidh (Seán Haughey) was from Teelin.
+Folklorist Seán Ó hEochaidh (Seán Haughey) was from Teelin.